-Do you rent out a residential property, such as a house, vacation cottage or apartment building?
-Whether you have long-term renters or lease your summer home in the winter on AirBnb, it's important to have landlord insurance.
-A landlord policy helps protect your property from a range of insured perils—that aren't covered in a traditional homeowners policy.
+Do you rent out a residential property, such as a house, condo unit, vacation cottage or apartment building?
+Whether you have long-term renters or lease your summer home in the winter on AirBnb, it's essential to have landlord insurance.
+A landlord policy helps protect your property from a range of insured perils that aren't covered in a traditional homeowners policy.

 Essentially, Ontario landlord insurance provides rental dwelling protection for property owners who rent their premises to others.
 As a landlord, you want to protect your rental property with the right landlord insurance.
-Not only will this help protect you financially in the event of an emergency like a fire or severe water damage, but it also protects you from liability suits.
+Not only will this help protect you financially in the event of an emergency caused by an insured peril, such as a fire or certain water damage, helping alleviate from costs and expenses of covered liability suits.

-It's important to note that, under a landlord insurance policy in Canada, the building and property are covered by landlord insurance.
-This includes certain personal belongings that the property owner may have on the premises like major appliances, detached structures, rental income and liability coverage.
-Essentially, anything that is of value to you and would be costly to replace will be covered under a landlord insurance policy.
+It's important to note that, under a landlord insurance policy in Canada, the building and property can be covered by landlord insurance.
+This includes certain personal belongings that the property owner may have on the premises, like major appliances and detached structures.
+Rental income and liability coverage are also protected through a landlord insurance policy.

-If you own a property and are planning to rent it to tenants, you should purchase landlord insurance to protect your asset and your financial stability.
-Sometimes, homeowners think that landlord insurance in Ontario is only for individuals who lease properties full-time—such as property managers who run apartment complexes.
+If you own a property and plan to rent it to tenants, you should purchase landlord insurance to protect your asset and your financial stability.
+Sometimes, homeowners think that landlord insurance in Ontario is only for individuals who lease properties professionally—such as property managers who run apartment complexes.
 This is not the case.
-Even if you lease out a portion of your home, say the bottom floor as a secondary suite, you need to make sure you're adequately covered.
-Usually when applying for property insurance, a question you’ll be asked is whether or not you have a boarder or roomer.
-If you only started leasing out an extra room recently, then it’s important to let your insurance broker know that your living situation has changed.
-Anytime you collect rent from a tenant or boarder, your insurance needs will be different from a typical homeowners policy.
+Even if you lease out a portion of your home, such as the bottom floor, as a secondary suite, you need to ensure you're adequately covered.
+Usually, when applying for property insurance, a question you’ll be asked if there are any boarders or rooms rented out, and how many.
+It is important to let your insurance broker know your living situation or if your dwelling’s occupancy has changed.
+Anytime you collect rent from a tenant or boarder, your insurance needs will differ from a typical homeowners policy.

-Landlord insurance is tailored to your unique needs as the owner of a rental property.
+Landlord insurance can be tailored to your unique needs as the owner of a rental property.
 Without it, you may find yourself in serious financial trouble if you're forced to rebuild a damaged property, or replace it entirely.
 Don't let expenses come out of your own pocket for losses such as liability, property damage, or damage to your belongings.
-Financial concerns due to repairs or replacements are not the only peril you have to worry about as a landlord in Ontario.
-Without proper coverage, you may find yourself facing legal trouble as well.
-For instance, if a third-party is injured on your property you could be to blame—or at least, be put through the wringer legally, even if you're not at fault.
-Legal expenses, settlements and medical expenses can seriously stack up without the right insurance coverage.
-Ensure that you are fully protected before welcoming renters.

 You should get landlord insurance to protect yourself from losses and claims that can arise while renting out your property.
 These can range from accidents that are out of your control to liability claims that can wind up dragging you to court.
-There are many types of coverage—including liability insurance—available in a landlord insurance policy, and they are all designed to offer you the most protection possible.
+There are many types of coverage—including liability insurance—available in a landlord insurance policy offering various levels of protection to suit your needs.

 If you, as a landlord, were to suffer a significant loss, you could face financial ruin if you had to repair or rebuild, and pay the expenses from your own pocket.
 Landlord insurance is essential to protect your investment and avoid substantial financial harm in case of an insured peril or loss.